milelo/smbee/smbee/equipment.md

 ## Hot air station

 A professional soldering station with hot air station can set you back hundreds of pounds however there are a few low cost and perfectly serviceable options for low volume work.

 I use an ATTEN 858D, this is a relatively inexpensive unit of which there are many chinese clones available.

 [EEVblog review of ATTEN 858D]{:target="ATTEN-858D"}

 **Warning**.
 I've done some safety testing on my ATTEN 858D.
 I have only a basic understanding of the PAT legislation.
 The unit is CE marked but I can't see how this unit could pass the ground resistance part of [Portable Applience Testing]{:target="PAT"} (PAT).
+Use only with an RCD to mitigate any earth integrity issues.

 There are other relative inexpensive units like this [Duratool hot-air station](https://cpc.farnell.com/duratool/d03167/hot-air-smd-rework-station/dp/SD02123){:target="duratool"}, I haven't had the opportunity to try them.
 This unit is only rated at 300w as oppose to the 700w of my ATTEN unit so may be slower.